BloodStrikeX/BloodStrikeX/README.md

 ## Hi , Welcome To BloodStrikeFarsi
-if you want use this code, please change its contents Join Us @BloodStrikeFarsi
+if you want use this code, please change it contents Join Us @BloodStrikeFarsi
 Dev @AliSlayer